Pororo the Little Penguin: Reception and legacy

 Initially, Pororo was created solely for entertainment.
 Later, parents suggested to Choi Jung-il of Iconix Entertainment that new episodes with educational value be included.
 Producers have received many requests, ranging from what the characters should eat and how to play in episodes to what they can do for society.
 By 2018, Pororo had been exported to over 140 countries and widely recognizable across Asia.
 In one survey done by the Korea Content Export Information System in 2006, Pororo ranked second in character brand worth, only behind Hello Kitty and ahead of Winnie the Pooh and Pucca.
 Due to Pororo's popularity, one of its nicknames has become the "children's president."

 Korean Air also provides Pororo-related merchandise for children including a doodle book, a colouring book and a plush toy of the character.
 In 2015, Pororo was chosen as the mascot for mass transportation in Seoul.

 In the summer of 2016, a Pororo Lounge opened at Seoul COEX Mall featuring rides and a parade of Pororo characters.

+The immense popularity of Pororo is part of a larger trend of the growing character industry in Korea.
+Characters such as Pucca, Tayo the Little Bus, and Kakao Friends are all widely popular, driving ratings and merchandise sales.
+In one 2019 study done by the Korea Creative Content Agency, the Korean character industry was expected to reach $11.9 billion in total sales with exports growing along with it.
+Pororo contributes to a large portion of these figures, particularly leading sales among young children.